RSI Europe Špokas: Funding

 In 2024, the Lithuanian National Development Bank ILTE provided RSI Europe with a €4 million loan to support the development and production of advanced defense technologies, including the Špokas FPV drone.

-The funding aims to enhance manufacturing capacity, accelerate delivery to allied forces such as Ukraine, and strengthen Lithuania’s position as a regional hub for defense innovation.
+The funding aims to enhance manufacturing capacity, accelerate delivery to allied forces such as Ukraine, and strengthen Lithuania's position as a regional hub for defense innovation.

 Design

 The Špokas is designed for precision strikes on enemy targets, offering military forces a versatile and effective tool for modern combat scenarios.

+The Špokas system consists of the drone, FPV goggles, a controller, a ground control station, and either a stationary antenna array or an optional drone-mounted retransmission kit.

+RSI Europe provides the system with supporting services, including FPV operator training, warranty service, and integration into command and control (C2) systems.

 Deployment

 In October 2024, RSI Europe delivered the first batch of Špokas drones to Ukraine under a $4 million contract.

 This delivery marked a significant step in enhancing Ukraine's drone capabilities amidst ongoing conflicts.
 The drones have been integrated into Ukrainian operations, providing advanced strike capabilities against adversary targets.

+In 2026, RSI Europe completed its largest contract to date, delivering 9,500 Shpak FPV drones in three variants along with RISE-1 remote detonation systems, most of which were sent to Ukraine.

-Additionally, RSI Europe has been training Lithuanian Armed Forces personnel in FPV drone operations since June 2024, ensuring effective utilization of the Špokas in various military applications.
+Additionally, RSI Europe has been training Lithuanian Armed Forces, the Belgian Armed forces and the Bundeswehr personnel in FPV drone operations since June 2024, ensuring effective utilization of the Špokas in various military applications.